syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Enables/Disables the responsive support for RTE control toolbar items during the window resizing time.
+Enables/Disables the responsive support for Toolbar items during the window resizing time.

 #### Default Value